Ferdilan/Ferdilan/README.md

 # 👋 Hello!
 I'm Ferdilan Ramadhani

-🎓 Telecommunication Engineering student at Politeknik, passionate about research and development in:
+🎓 Telecommunication Engineering student at Polytechnic, passionate about research and development in:
 - 📡 Internet of Things (IoT)
 - ⚙️ Embedded Systems & Microcontrollers
 - 🔬 Interdisciplinary & Multidisciplinary Research